JOSÉ TORRES-TAMA & ARTEFUTURO PRODUCTIONS

 Torres-Tama's residency (Oct 12-16) was supported by the National Performance Network.

-College of the Sequoias in Visalia, CA
+The College of the Sequoias in Visalia, CA

 presented the show, as part of a residency from Oct 25-27.